 \section{Additional Analyses}

-In Figure~\ref{fig:ie-evolution-olmo}, we provide the additional plot for the IE evolution of OLMo's top and bottom 5 IE features for checkpoints 4B and 3T, complementing the Pythia evolution in the main paper (Fig.~\ref{fig:ie-evolution-pythia}).
+In Fig.~\ref{fig:ie-evolution-olmo}, we provide an additional plot showing the IE evolution of OLMo’s top and bottom five IE features at the 4B and 3T checkpoints, complementing the Pythia evolution figure in the main paper (Fig.~\ref{fig:ie-evolution-pythia}).

-We also provide an additional monolingual overlap Figure~\ref{fig:monolingual-overlap-full}, which shows top-10 IE features on top of the top-100 shown in the main paper in Fig.~\ref{fig:monolingual-overlap}.
+We also include an additional monolingual overlap plot in Fig.~\ref{fig:monolingual-overlap-full}, which shows the top 10 IE features in addition to the top 100 shown in the main paper (Fig.~\ref{fig:monolingual-overlap}).

-Finally, we share the multilingual 2-way and 3-way comparison top-10 significant feature overlap counts for all MultiBLiMP subtasks (number, person, and gender agreement) in Figures~\ref{fig:multilingual-overlap-3way} and \ref{fig:multilingual-overlap-2way} respectively.
+Finally, we present the top-10 significant feature overlap counts from the multilingual two-way and three-way comparisons for all MultiBLiMP subtasks (number, person, and gender agreement) in Figures~\ref{fig:multilingual-overlap-3way} and \ref{fig:multilingual-overlap-2way}, respectively.